treytuscai/spring-petclinic/sonarqube-setup-tutorial.md

 - Check the container: `docker compose ps`
 - View logs: `docker compose logs jenkins`

+### Quality Gate times out after 5 minutes
+- The SonarQube webhook is not set up.
+Follow Step 5.3 to add the webhook.
+- Make sure the webhook URL is `http://jenkins:8080/sonarqube-webhook/` (not `localhost`)

+### Jenkins pipeline SonarQube Analysis fails with "Not authorized"
+- The SonarQube token is missing or not linked to the Jenkins SonarQube server config
+- Go to **Manage Jenkins** → **System** → **SonarQube servers** and verify the token is selected
+- If the token is expired, generate a new one in SonarQube and update the Jenkins credential

 ### Jenkins pipeline can't reach SonarQube
 - Make sure you used `http://sonarqube:9000` (not `localhost`) in the Jenkins SonarQube server config

+### Can't find "Manage Jenkins"
+- Click the **gear icon** (⚙️) in the top right, or go to `http://localhost:8080/manage`

 ### Build fails with authentication error
 - Double-check the SonarQube token was copied correctly (no extra spaces)